solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

   docker compose up
   ```

 2. Create some more orders, restart the containers.
 Notice that data is now persisted.
-Ensure that database volume is maintained for the length of the solution.
+It is now up to the administrators to ensure the database volume is maintained for the length of the solution.
 If this volume is ever deleted, the data will be lost!

 ## Save the images to Azure Container Registry (ACR)